Identity elements

 Scope and content

 This interview was conducted with Ole Blindheim in Kent, Washington on March 3, 1983.
 It includes information on family background, life in Norway, emigration, dairy farming, gold mining, and Norwegian heritage.
 The interview was conducted in English.
-The picture shown is available in the manuscript collection, MS 189.

 System of arrangement